TommyTeaVee/workadventure/docs/maps/api-start.md

 {.section-title.accent.text-primary}
 # API start functions Reference

-### Waiting for WorkAdventure API to be available
+### Waiting for Qtune API to be available

-When your script / iFrame loads WorkAdventure, it takes a few milliseconds for your script / iFrame to exchange data with WorkAdventure.
-You should wait for the WorkAdventure API to be fully ready using the `WA.onInit()` method.
+When your script / iFrame loads Qtune, it takes a few milliseconds for your script / iFrame to exchange data with Qtune.
+You should wait for the Qtune API to be fully ready using the `WA.onInit()` method.

 ```
 WA.onInit(): Promise<void>